Chapter 12: Unimodal Deities

 Our connective deities could also not interact with us, but neither could they control or organize our activities.
 As holisms, they would act on us by apprehending our connective activity and that in our environment, influencing only nuances of our and our environment's connective behaviour.

 Our connective deities would have no hierarchical authority over us.
 Their and our own connective influences would all be fully expressed and interfere proportionally.
-We can contribute to a successful expression of their influence by limiting our own connective influence or ensuring that our own influences harmonize with theirs.
-Limiting any architective expressions on our part that hindered their expressions would also increase the significance of their apprehensive influences.
+We could contribute to a successful expression of their influence by limiting our own connective influence or ensuring that our own influences harmonize with theirs.
+Limiting any architective expressions on our part that constrained their expressions would also increase the significance of their apprehensive effects.

-Connective deities cannot be embodied as human beings since humans are architective functional objects.
+Connective deities could not be embodied as human beings since humans are architective functional objects.
 Architective deities could be embodied as human beings but only to non-human venerators - as humans to other humans they would be peers in interaction.
-Our architective deities could be socially represented by human beings to other human beings as offices in an institution, in which case the person holding the office represents the deity to us but is not an embodiment of the deity.
+Our architective deities could be socially represented by human beings to other human beings as offices in an institution, in which case the person holding the office would represent the deity to us but would not be an embodiment of the deity.
 So our deities, whether holistic, hierarchical or processional, could not be embodied as people.

 A connective deity could not talk to us directly using a language such as English (or any other human language) for it has no speech or writing organs (since these employ architective devices).
 As well, a connective deity would have difficulty constructing meaning by architectively composing words into a sentence, and its communications could have no architective serial meaning.
 Architective deities could conceivably be embodied as super-human organisms having speech organs of their own but they would more likely be hierarchical or processional deities communicating with us through the speech organs and pens of their office bearers or of the humans they have organized to do so.